stefan-hoeck/idris2-tutorial/src/Tutorial/Functions1.md

 less than 10, the second, whether 10 is less than its argument.

-On exception where operator sections will not work is with the *minus* operator `(-)`.
+One exception where operator sections will not work is with the *minus* operator `(-)`.
 Here is an example to demonstrate this: